South Africa Elects Cyril Ramaphosa As Its New President

 "In 2004, the ANC had about 70 percent" support in the country, Kotze said.
 "Now it's about 54, 55 percent."

-The economy likely is pulling that number down: the unemployment rate is 28 percent, and South African society remains one of the most unequal in the world.
+The economy likely is pulling that number down: The unemployment rate is 28 percent, and South African society remains one of the most unequal in the world.

 "For all of his strengths and for all ... the things that he could do that Zuma couldn't do, there are severe structural problems here in this country," says biographer Hartley.